ctjong/orion/Readme.md

     orion.startApiApp(app);
     ```
-6. You're all set up!
+6. You're all set!
 You can now run server.js to see your app in action.
 Unless you specify a port in the startApiApp() call, you will see your app running at port 1337.
     ```bash
     $ node server.js
     ```